Your Dedicated & Trusted Legal Team

 Stroke Misdiagnosis?
 You May be Entitled to Compensation

 A stroke occurs when there is decreased supply of blood to the brain from blood vessels, which in turn decreases the amount of oxygen that the brain receives.
 As a result, brain cells begin to die.
 For this reason, a stroke is also known as a “brain attack.”
 It is a treatable condition, however in some cases, disability and even death can occur.
-The chances of that increase significantly with a misdiagnosis.
+The chances of that increase significantly with a stroke misdiagnosis.
 If the doctor failed to do his due diligence in treating you, a lawsuit may lead to significant financial compensation.

 According to American Stroke Association, there are 3 different types of strokes: